wyleyr/recursewithless-site/reading/index.md

 variety in human culture than you could possibly imagine.

 # Fiction

+**Wolf Haas' <cite data-key="HaasBR">[Brenner novels](https://de.wikipedia.org/wiki/Wolf_Haas#Brenner-Krimis)</cite>**.
+A zany detective series, set in various places in Austria, which follows the misadventures of former detective Simon Brenner as he gets entangled in one murder after another.
+I started the series a couple of years ago, and they've all provided amusing windows for me onto Austrian culture and language, if from a (very) skewed angle.
+("Sehr abgefahren" was my cousin's description when he introduced me to the series.)
+Most recently I finished <cite lang="de">Der Brenner und der liebe Gott</cite> and <cite lang="de">Müll</cite>, which as of this writing is the latest one.
+To give you an idea of what you're in for, without any spoilers: in the former, Brenner finally meets his maker---in the pit beneath a privy.

 **James Joyce, <cite data-key="Joyce122">Ulysses</cite>.**
 I tried reading this many years ago and did not get